 The Cisco Nexus K35-S FPGA SmartNIC is a 10Gbps PCI Express network interface card specifically optimized for low latency environments.

-While initially conceived and built for use in latency-sensitive financial applications such as high-frequency trading, the Cisco Nexus X10 SmartNIC K35-S has appeal that extends to any environment where latency is key.
+While initially conceived and built for use in latency-sensitive financial applications such as high-frequency trading, the Cisco Nexus K35-S FPGA SmartNIC has appeal that extends to any environment where latency is key.
 On an Intel® Ivy Bridge test system, median latency from application to network to application is 780 nanoseconds for small packets, which is significantly better than competing network cards on the same hardware.
 Half-roundtrip TCP latencies are as low as 930 nanoseconds for small payloads.

 In addition to a standard Linux driver, a transparent TCP and UDP acceleration library is included, as well as a library for low-level access.

 A transparent socket acceleration library allows applications to benefit from the low latency of a kernel bypass, in most cases without modifications to the applications.
 For the most latency-sensitive applications, a library called “libexanic” allows direct low-level access to the Cisco Nexus K35-S FPGA SmartNIC hardware and includes simple functions for sending and receiving Ethernet frames.
 With the optional firmware development kit, it is even possible to extend the Cisco Nexus K35-S FPGA SmartNIC firmware and add your own logic to the onboard FPGA.

 Built-in timestamping functionality records each frame’s arrival time to within 6.2ns.

 These timestamps are available through a direct API and through Exact Capture, our free and open-source, high-rate capture system.
 Exact Capture can write tcpdump-compatible captures at line-rates to disk.